About

 Multiple PTC Punjabi Music Awards

-This biography is sourced from publicly available information including Wikipedia and published news articles.
+This biography is sourced from publicly available information including Wikipedia, published news articles and official press releases.
 This is an independent fan and informational platform and is not officially affiliated with Dr. Satinder Sartaaj or his management team.
-If you have any corrections, please contact us.
+If you have any corrections or additions, please contact us.

 No track selected